sireton/sireton.github.io/_posts/2025-08-23-Exchange-Direct-Send-Abuse.md

 ### Enable RejectDirectSend

+Microsoft released the fix, RejectDirectSend, in April 2025.
+The campaign started in May.
+That one-month window tells you everything about how quickly attackers read release notes.
 This is the only control that actually closes the vector.

 ```powershell
 Set-OrganizationConfig -RejectDirectSend $true